allan-d-c/RPN-Calculator-Challenge/Readme.md

 Results
 -------

-The code in this repo already is unfair to compare to a candidate's output because I already know the scope of the problem (but have not coded any particular solution to it).
+The code in this repo already is unfair to compare to a candidate's submission because I already know the scope of the problem (but have not coded any particular solution to it).
 Also I am not being interviewed, so I'm not under any real pressure here.

 As a result, I got most of the code running in about 90 minutes.
-It took an additional 30 minutes beyond that to get variables into the mix.
-Note that the Preconditions.java class was already written by me prior to the start of the exercise.
-I would likely have used more verbose asserts in its place.
+It took an additional 30 minutes beyond that to get variables requirement into the mix.
+Note that the Preconditions.java class was already written by me prior to the start of the exercise (it came from another repository of mine).
+If I had not started with that, I would likely have used more verbose asserts in its place.

 When you look at the code, remember that all design and coding decisions were done in the 90 minutes.
 I have not gone back and refactored or made anything better (beyond the additional 30 minutes).
 I did take some time